Skip to main content

 About

-Age of Reforging: Blackthorn is a single player open world role playing game with a fantasy theme.
+Age of Reforging: Blackthorn is a single player open world role playing game with fantasy, medieval and historical themes.
 It was developed by PersonaeGame Studio and was released on April 28, 2025.
 It received mostly positive reviews from players.

 Customize an unique character with countless conbinations of weapon skills and magic spells.
 Gather your party and experience a deep immersive adventure in this medieval - fantasy world.